o-ran-sc/pti-rtp/docs/overview.rst

 **NOTE:**

- - For CentOS based image, all the above deployment configuration are supported
+ - For Debian and CentOS based image, all the above deployment configuration are supported.
  - For Yocto Based image, only deployment 1 - 3 are supported, and only container based solution is supported, VM based is not supprted yet.

 About Yocto and OpenEmbedded